DylanMeeus/springboot_jwt_blog/_posts/2016-05-06-ng-conf-summary-day-2.markdown

 - Angular CLI
 ---

 Day two of ng-conf was titled **Fair Day**.
 Fair day consisted of a brief keynote in the morning and then a series of breakout sessions and workshops allowing developers to deep dive into all the new technologies announced on day one.
 Check out our [recap of day one](https://auth0.com/blog/2016/05/05/ng-conf-summary-day-1/) to learn about these technologies which include Angular Universal, Material, CLI, Augury and Mobile Toolkit.
+Day 1 was all about big announcements, [day three](https://auth0.com/blog/2016/05/07/nf-conf-summary-day-3) went hands-on on how to work with Angular 2 and associated projects.

 ## The Future of Angular 2